hecker/hecker/README.md

 I am Jan.
 Founder of [vamos!](https://getvamos.app) and business informatics student at the University of Mannheim.
+Currently working on product and moderation at [Jodel](https://jodel.com/).

 > /ˈæm.ə.t̬ʃɚ/
 >